Validating Quantum State Preparation Programs (Extended Version): QSV Applications

-The other rules in \Cref{fig:compile-vqir} are the program level rules, which translate a \pqasm program to a hybrid Rocq program including \sqir circuits with possible measurement operations.
-Rule \rulelab{CNext} connects the instruction and the program-level translations.
-Rule \rulelab{CHad} translates a Hadamard operation to a \sqir Hadamard gate, while rule \rulelab{CSeq} translates a sequencing operator.

-Rule \rulelab{CNew} translates a qubit creation operation in \pqasm.
+Rule \rulelab{CNew} is one of the program-level rules, translating a qubit creation operation in \pqasm.
 In \sqir, there is no qubit creation, in the sense that every qubit is assumed to exist in the first place.
 The translation essentially translates the operation to a SKIP operation in \sqir and increments the qubit heap size in the generated \sqir program.
-Note that the qubit size in the translation is always incrementing, i.e., a quantum measurement does not remove qubits but just makes some qubits inaccessible.
-Rule \rulelab{CMea} translates a \pqasm measurement operation to \sqir measurements by repeatedly measuring out qubits in $\overline{q}$.
-The translation removes measured qubits from $\Xi$, but it does not modify the qubit size.

 [3]{[\!|{#1}|\!]^{#2}_{#3}}